jschuur/timely/doc/NOTES.md

 TODO
 ====

-* Require tweet message
+* Require tweet message, date
 * Allow tweet editing
 * Better redirect to root if not logged in (via filter)
 * Twitter avatar in header
 * 960 grid
 * Boxcar on/off checkbox, subscribe on activation, optional boxcar email address.
-* New name: Tweet Assist
+* New name
 * red font in error if tweet is too long
 * Manual toggle to retry tweet
 * Instead of quick pick button, default scheduled_date to it?
 Settings checkbox option for that (on by default)?